Mical155/L2_2022_U13_Mitchell/Documentation/Design/Storyboards.md

 # Elaboration

 This design is was an alternative but it won't be the main design that i will be using for my 'Help' web page.
 The reason it won't be my main design is because it's far too simple up to the point where all of the details are contained into one web page since that in this design the navigation to the different topics is taken out, this will not only cause a long scroll down but will also make it harder for the user to navigate to certain information that they want know.

-## Sizes and measurements

-Like i've mentioned before the height of the containers that the text is kept in will be determined by how much text is in there.
-In this case the container for this web page design will be very high since all of the information from the other sections is in one web page, yet agian this will only make the web page look more unprofessional and untidy and will make the navigation for users harder.
-The width is the exact same as the containers found on the main design but the flaws of this web page completely outweigh its advantages.

 # About Us web page storyboard